WristRoute Help

 If you scroll the map the GPS reception quality dots are replaced

 with N^, reminding you that North is up on the map (even if Settings...
-North up is off) and letting you know that the current GPS position is not being
+North up is off)

 displayed.
 If you